SensorAnalyticsAus/S-Big_Visual_Analytics/README.md

 About
 =====
 S-BigVA™ is a fully functional *visual analytics* application implemented within a VirtualBox virtual machine (VM).
 It can be used for finding anomalies (unique events) within videos and image repositories.
-VM login and Samba login are both the same.
-<p>username: saauser password: saauserV7

 Demo Videos
 ===========